How Long Do Water Heaters Last: Here’s Your Guide

 • Again, please make sure any real work on your water pipes is done by a professional (which is safer, but also may be required to meet building codes), and always be careful around hot water!

 But, as my dad would always say, you may ultimately just be throwing good money at bad, and repairs can easily entail a lot of good money!
-So if your water heater is approaching that ten year mark you really should let it go and get one of the best water heaters – especially if you can find one of the most energy efficient water heaters on the market today.
+So if your water heater is approaching that ten-year mark you really should let it go and get one of the best water heaters – especially if you can find one of the most energy-efficient water heaters on the market today.

-And even if it is not that old, if your water heater is leaking, if you see rust or corrosion – especially if it seems to be affecting the integrity of the tank – or it is just not heating well anymore, and you’ve already tried to troubleshoot or repair it, it may be time to let it go…
+And even if it is not that old, if your water heater is leaking, if you see rust or corrosion – especially if it seems to be affecting the integrity of the tank – or if it is just not heating well anymore, and you’ve already tried to troubleshoot or repair it, it may be time to let it go…

 Who Makes the Best Water Heaters?

-This is more of an informational guide, and not a proper buyer’s guide to the best water heaters, so I won’t offer any reviews or extended comments on new units, but if you are going to replace your water heater I would at least like to list a few of my favorite choices.
+This is more of an informational guide and not a proper buyer’s guide to the best water heaters, so I won’t offer any reviews or extended comments on new units, but if you are going to replace your water heater I would at least like to list a few of my favorite choices.

-I will include both electric and natural gas water heaters, and in each case I will include my favorite choice for a normal “tank storage” water heater and a “tankless” heater, which is becoming a more and more popular option, and can be considerably less expensive to purchase and to run.
+I will include both electric and natural gas water heaters, and in each case, I will include my favorite choice for a normal “tank storage” water heater and a “tankless” heater, which is becoming a more and more popular option and can be considerably less expensive to purchase and to run.

 The Best Electric Water Heaters

-Electric water heaters are not as popular overall as gas-powered models, but this does seem to be changing, thanks to their safe and easy installation, their efficiency, their safe, clean and low maintenance running, their generally longer lifespan and their slightly lower price.
+Electric water heaters are not as popular overall as gas-powered models, but this does seem to be changing, thanks to their safe and easy installation, their efficiency, their safe, clean, and low maintenance running, their generally longer lifespan, and their slightly lower price.

 Bosch Thermotechnology Tronic 5000 T 40-Gallon Standard Electric Storage Water Heater